By Tim Lambert

 A less pleasant aspect of life in 18th century Gosport was the press gangs.
 If the navy were short of men they could, legally arrest men and force them to join the navy.

-In 1807 Forton barracks was built on the site of Fortune hospital (Today it is the site of the 6th form college).
+In 1807 Forton barracks were built on the site of Fortune hospital (Today it is the site of the 6th form college).
 In 1848 it was given to the marines.
 New barracks (later called St Georges barracks) were built in 1859, north and south of Mumby Road.

 In 1828 the navy purchased weevil brewery, which had been brewing beer for the navy for decades.
 It became the Royal Clarence Victualling Yard which provided beer and biscuits for the navy.